 The Company is routinely under audit by federal, state, local and foreign authorities in the area of income tax as a result of previously filed separate company and consolidated tax returns with IAC.
 These audits include questioning the timing and the amount of income and deductions and the allocation of income and deductions among various tax jurisdictions.
-The Internal Revenue Service is currently auditing IAC's federal income tax returns for the years ended December 31, 2010 through 2016, which includes the operations of the HomeAdvisor business.
-The statute of limitations for the years 2010 through 2012 has been extended to November 30, 2020 and the statute of limitations for years 2013 through 2015 has been extended to December 31, 2020.
+The Internal Revenue Service has substantially completed its audit of IAC's federal income tax returns for the years ended December 31, 2010 through 2016, which includes the operations of the Company.
+The IRS began its audit of the year ended December 31, 2017 in the second quarter of 2020.
+The statute of limitations for the years 2010 through 2012 and for the years 2013 through 2017 have been extended to May 31, 2021 and December 31, 2021, respectively.
 Returns filed in various other jurisdictions are open to examination for various tax years beginning with 2009.
 Income taxes payable include unrecognized tax benefits considered sufficient to pay assessments that may result from examination of prior year tax returns.
-We consider many factors when evaluating and estimating our tax positions and tax benefits, which may not accurately anticipate actual outcomes and, therefore, may require periodic adjustment.
+The Company considers many factors when evaluating and estimating its tax positions and tax benefits, which may not accurately anticipate actual outcomes and, therefore, may require periodic adjustment.
 Although management currently believes changes in unrecognized tax benefits from period to period and differences between amounts paid, if any, upon resolution of issues raised in audits and amounts previously provided will not have a material impact on liquidity, results of operations, or financial condition of the Company, these matters are subject to inherent uncertainties and management's view of these matters may change in the future.